LoginRadius/engineering-portal/content/identity/passwordless-authentication-the-future-of-identity-and-security/index.md

 Also, when a person donates to an NGO, they can have their payment information like name, card details, expiry dates etc. saved using passwordless options like email authentication.
 So the next time they plan to donate, they won't need to fill in the basic information.

 ## Benefits of Passwordless Authentication

+We’ve learned how is passwordless more secure.
+Now let’s explore its benefits:

 - **Improved user experience**: Be it fingerprint scanning, social media sign-in, [PIN authentication](https://www.loginradius.com/blog/2020/04/loginradius-pin-based-authentication/), or email verification, you no longer need to memorize any credentials whatsoever.